 Staff at the Brussels secretariat work from home following government guidelines.
 Reach us via email or for urgent queries please call +32 (0) 2 511 7083.

-Read Eurochild’s public statement on COVID-19
+Read Eurochild’s public statement

 We have prepared a list of resources to help individuals, parents, children as well as non-profit organisations.
 We thank all the organisations and individuals who have developed these resources.

 For all medical questions and guidelines, please follow the World Health Organisation and your country guidelines.

 - How to talk to your child about Coronavirus – 19: UNICEF

 - Ten tips for dealing with the ‘stay at home’ situation: Netherlands Youth Institute (in Dutch)